Cherry Valley, California

 - Learn how a telescope works and the differences between refractors and reflectors.

-To cover the subject and all the topics, I opted for a presentation to be projected on a big screen.
-I figured that was the best way to keep the audience happy and engaged while waiting for it to get dark.
+To cover the subject and all the topics, I opted for a presentation to be projected on a big screen during evening twilight, figuring it’ll keep the boys engaged before the evening climaxed with telescope viewing.

 Here is how the night went.

-Because of my laptop showing my desktop wallpapers which were all astronomy based, the questions started to be asked even before I started the bulk of the presentation!
+Because of my the screen first projecting my astronomy based desktop wallpapers, the questions started to be asked even before I started the bulk of the presentation!

 One parent asked me “why is Saturn so special with its rings” and my quick response was “God liked it so he put a ring on it!”
 To the laughs of the audience.

-I was able to point out a few constellations, but they didn’t quite understand how they made such shapes or pictures until I showed them on my Stellarium app on my phone.
+Now it was time to show constellations, and most didn’t quite understand how they made such shapes or pictures until I showed them through the Stellarium app on my phone.

 And at last but not least, it was time to view Jupiter and Saturn through the telescope.

-It turns out, when I set up my scope during the day, I didn’t get it properly aligned to the North Star!
-My compass app ended up being way off, so My equatorial mount wasn’t even properly pointing due North.
+Despite my motor drive being turned on and working properly, the objects kept drifting away, and I later figured out that when I set up my scope during the day, I didn’t get it properly aligned to the North pole because my compass app ended up being way off….

-All the reactions to seeing Jupiter and Saturn through the scope were overwhelmingly positive, with many saying “it looks fake!”
-To most, it was their first time actually looking at the two planets!
+Thankfully, all the reactions to seeing Jupiter and Saturn through the scope were overwhelmingly positive, with many saying “it looks fake!”

-Those who stuck around after the core of the group left not only saw me realign my scope with Polaris (so my telescope could properly track!), they saw close up views of Antares, Vega, Albiero (a double star), Algol and Mizar, and even a hint of the Lagoon Nebula!
-Anything we could see under the skies of Cherry Valley.
+Those who stuck around after the core of the group left not only saw me realign my scope with Polaris, they saw views of several bright stars, some doubles, and even a nebula!

-By the time we were done, the site proved to be a better dark sky site than I thought.
-You see, my Dark Sky Finder app told me this was an “orange zone” meaning borderline “okay.”
+By the time we were done, the site proved to be a better dark sky site than I thought. my light pollution app told me the location was an “orange zone” meaning “borderline okay.”
+When the summer Milky Way had risen high enough, it was actually visible.
+It wasn’t anything like “oh my god that Milky Way looks amazing” but more like “oh hey, I can see it.

 In all, a superb experience with a great group of parents and kids!
-No issues whatsoever with any of the kids, and I think this experience was also just as much for the adults as it was with the kids.
+The experience felt just as much for the adults as it was with the kids.
 Hopefully out of that group there’s one kid who will take this experience and go further with it.

 All I know is I already saw interested parents looking up telescopes online, and showing interest in going out to the desert!